lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 Likes can't get you into the CyberHerd.

-Both actions (repost AND zap) are required to secure your place in the herd.
+A zap or a repost will to secure your place in the herd.
 Make sure your Nostr profile has:

 - A valid NIP-05 identifier (your verified Nostr address)
 - A working Lightning address to receive payments